vigou3/ime-2017-workshop-computational-actuarial-science-r/README.md

 - `ime-2017-workshop-computational-actuarial-science-r.pdf`: slides of
   the workshop;
 - `*.R`: script files for demonstrations;
+- `Inventory.csv`: data set for the case study.

 ## Source code

 [View in GitHub](http://github.com/vigou3/ime-2017-workshop-computational-actuarial-science-r/)

 ## Release notes

+### 2.0 (2017-07-07)

+- Material for the second part, the case study, is now part of the release.
+- Fixed display of indication to go to `extensions.R`.

 ### 1.0 (2017-07-06)